Ishimwe-Jean-Gloire/readme-test/README.md

     <br />
     Need anything?
     <a href="https://github.com/othneildrew/Best-README-Template">Swagger</a> /
-    <a href="https://github.com/ittahad/readme-test/issues/new">Request Feature or Report bug</a>
+    <a href="https://github.com/ittahad/readme-test/issues/new"> Request Feature or Report bug</a>
 </p>